kedro-org/kedro-viz/docs/source/visualise_charts_with_matplotlib.md

 ## Run the pipeline

-Run the pipelines with `kedro run` and then visualise the result with `kedro viz`.
+Run the pipelines with `kedro run` and then visualise the result with `kedro viz run`.

 Click to see a small preview of the Matplotlib image in the metadata panel.